 It seems inconceivable that altering the genetic code directly could be carried out without unintended side effects.
-However, proponents of GM claim that alterations are engineered minimally, to achieve the intended effect and no other.
+However, proponents of GM and GE claim that alterations are engineered minimally, to achieve the intended effect and no other.

 Many scientists remain unconvinced that adverse consequences have occurred so far.
-There appears to be a substantial scientific consensus in favour of GM, but the alleged benefits are strongly contested by opponents.
+There appears to be a substantial scientific consensus in favour of GM, and GE too, but the alleged benefits are strongly contested by opponents.